 Before your treatment

 You will be required to have a urine test before you start treatment.
-This is because you cannot be given BCG treatment if you have a urinary tract infection or if you have blood in your urine.
+This is because you cannot be given this treatment if you have a urinary tract infection or if you have blood in your urine

 If you are on diuretics (fluid tablets)